2021–22 UEFA Youth League

 The 2021–22 UEFA Youth League was the eighth season of the UEFA Youth League, a European youth club football competition organised by UEFA.

 Real Madrid, having won the title in 2019–20, were the title holders, since the 2020–21 edition was cancelled due to the COVID-19 pandemic in Europe and the title was not awarded.
 They were eliminated by city rivals Atlético Madrid in the round of 16.

 Portuguese side Benfica won their first title, beating Red Bull Salzburg 6–0 in the final.
 This was a replay of the 2017 final, won by Salzburg by 2–1.
 It was also Benfica's first title in European football since the 1961–62 European Cup.
-In August, Benfica played the inaugural Under-20 Intercontinental Cup, beating the CONMEBOL champions, Peñarol, 1–0.